polarhive/videos/docs/everyone-should-make-your-own-simple-website/README.md

 # Everyone Should Make Your Own Simple Website | Setup a free static site in 5 minutes

 A simple HTML site, free of cost 🌐.
-No WiX, Squarespace, or any of the 'consumerised' website ecosystems which dilute the freedom & fun the web was built for!
+No WiX, Squarespace, or any of the 'consumerized' website ecosystems which dilute the freedom & fun the web was built for!

-It doesn't matter if you're a 'coder' or 'programmer' Just follow the video, fill in your website's /about page with a bio.
-Add links to your social accounts in a neat /contact page, experiment 🧪 with the colors and showcase your site to your friends.
+It doesn't matter if you're a 'coder' or 'programmer' - follow the video for reference, fill in your website's /about page with a bio.
+Add links to your social accounts in a neat /contact page, experiment 🧪 with the colors & showcase your site to your friends.

-This video isn't meant to 'spoon-feed' you.
 You are in control of your website, you can learn at your own pace.
-You can think freely without worrying about BigTech algorithms or censorship of your ideas.
-Spark ✨ your curiosity & cook-up an indie website to take you back to the retro web!
-Comment below and I'll feature your websites.
+You can think freely without worrying about BigTech algorithms or censorship of your ideas or the design limitations of your drag & drop website building tool.
+This video isn't meant to 'spoon-feed' you - spark ✨ your curiosity & cook-up an indie website to take you back to the retro web!
+Comment below and I'll feature your website!

 ## Watch on ▶️